abibou1/video-summarizer/README.md

 # YouTube Channel Transcription Automation

-This project polls a YouTube channel for new uploads, downloads the audio, and generates transcripts using OpenAI Whisper.
+This project polls a YouTube channel for new uploads and generates transcripts using YouTube's native transcripts when available, falling back to OpenAI Whisper when transcripts are unavailable.
 The transcript stays in memory and is fed directly into the summarization/email pipeline.

 ## Project Structure